jakub-mata/browser_project/README.md

 > A slight warning: The shown webpages will look off.
 This is due to the app only supporting HTML (and only a subset of all HTML tags, for that matter).

 ### Demo
-The project includes an *index.html* file, which contains all the elements currently supported.
-You can start up a server (e.g. with `python3 -m http.server 8080`) and pass the loopback address to the `-web` flag (in our python's server case *http://127.0.0.1:8080/*)
+The default website is another repo at my [Github](https://github.com/jakub-mata/jakub-mata.github.io), which contains all the elements currently supported.
+You can view this page in your favorite browser [here](https://jakub-mata.github.io/).

 ### Recommended websites
 These websites are purely HTML and should mostly looks as intended: